-Metagene Estimation Profile: In order to identify any general 5’ or 3’ transcript biases in captured reads, a metagene profile can be created for each sample.
+Metagene Estimation Profile: In order to identify any general biases for preferential capture of the 5′ or 3′ ends of transcripts, a metagene profile can be created for each sample.
 This is performed by determining the meta- genomic coordinate for each aligned read in exon space.
 Required inputs are an indexed BAM file and an unmodified GTF reference file.
 Outputs include metagene metrics, individual plots, and summary plots.

-Gene Coverage Profile: Piggy-backing off of the metagene estimation analysis, the user can focus on the coverage profile across a single gene.
-While traditional tools like IGV (32) offer the ability to perform tasks such as this, XPRESSpipe provides the ability to collapse the introns to observe coverage over exon space only.
-This is helpful in situations where massive introns spread out introns and make it difficult to visualize exon coverage for the entire transcript at one time.
+Gene Coverage Profile: Extending the metagene estimation analysis, the user can focus on the coverage profile across a single gene.
+Though traditional tools like IGV (32) offer the ability to perform tasks such as this, XPRESSpipe provides the ability to collapse the introns to observe coverage over exon space only.
+This is helpful in situations where massive introns spread out exons and make it difficult to visualize exon coverage for the entire transcript in one screenshot.

-Codon Phasing/Periodicity Estimation Profile: In ribosome profiling, a useful measure of a suc- cessful experiment comes by investigating the codon phasing of ribosome footprints (8).
-To do so, the P-site is calculated for each mapped ribosome footprint by taking the genomic coordinate 16 nu- cleotides upstream of the ’3’ end of each transcript falling within the acceptable range of ribosome footprints and measuring the distance in nucleotides along the CDS space to the start codon from
+Codon Phasing/Periodicity Estimation Profile: In ribosome profiling, a useful measure of a successful experiment comes by investigating the codon phasing of ribosome footprints (8).
+To do so, the P-site is calculated for each mapped ribosome footprint by taking the genomic coordinate 16 nucleotides upstream of the 3’3’3’3′ end of each transcript falling within the acceptable range of ribosome footprints and measuring the distance in nucleotides along the CDS space to the start codon from

 this coordinate (33).
 The same inputs are required as in the metagene sub-module.
 This method is intended as a quality control and will provide a good estimate of codon phasing in ribosome profiling data.
 However, it does forgo any further normalization, and thus may not be best suited for more in-depth studies of codon phasing dynamics.

-rRNA Depletion Probe: Ribosomal RNA (rRNA) contamination is common in RNA-seq library prepa- ration and the bulk of RNA in a cell at any given time is dedicated to rRNA.
-As unique rRNA sequences are relatively few, the sequencing of these reads becomes highly repetitive and often biologically un- interesting in the context of transcriptiontranscription.
-The depletion of these sequences is often desired to have a better depth of coverage of mRNA sequences.
-In order to facilitate this depletion, many commercial kits are available that target specific rRNA sequences for depletion or that enrich for mRNA tspolyA tails.
-However, and especially in the case of ribosome profiling experiments, where RNA is digested by an RNase to create ribosome footprints, many commercial depletion kits will not perform sufficiently and polyA selection kits are inoperable as footprints will not have the requisite sequencepolyA sequence.
-To this end, custom rRNA probes are recommended (2, 8). rrnaProbe will analyze the over-represented se-

-quences between footprint libraries after adaptor and quality trimming and compile conserved k-mers across the overall experiment and output a rank ordered list of these sequences for probe design.
+rRNA Depletion Probe: Ribosomal RNA (rRNA) contamination is common in RNA-seq library preparation as the bulk of RNA in a cell at any given time is rRNA.
+The sequencing of these RNAs becomes highly repetitive, wasteful, and often biologically uninteresting in the context of gene expression and translational efficiency.
+The depletion of these sequences is therefore often desired to have increase depth of coverage of mRNA sequences.
+In order to facilitate this depletion, many commercial kits are available that target specific rRNA sequences for depletion or that enrich for poly(A)-tailed mRNAs.
+However, and especially in the case of ribosome profiling experiments, where RNA is digested by an RNase to create ribosome footprints, many commercial depletion kits will not perform sufficiently and poly(A)-selection kits are unusable (inappropriate as footprints will not have the requisite poly(A) tail.).
+To this end, custom rRNA-depletion probes are recommended (2, 8). rrnaProbe will analyze the over-represented sequences within footprint libraries after adaptor and quality trimming, compile conserved k-mers across the overall experiment, to output a rank ordered list of these sequences for probe design.

 Outputs

-While outputs will vary sub-module to sub-module, generally, the user will specify a parent output directory and necessary sub-directories will be created based on the step in the pipeline.
+Although outputs will vary sub-module to sub-module, generally, the user will specify a parent output directory and necessary sub-directories will be created based on the step in the pipeline.
 Further information can be found in the documentation (https://xpresspipe.readthedocs.io/en/latest/) or by entering xpresspipe <sub-module name> --help in the command line.
 Figure 1 provides an example of the output file scheme for XPRESSpipe.
 For a complete pipeline run, the user can expect BAM alignment files, a collated count table of all samples in the experiment, and quality control figures and metrics.
-For almost all sub-modules, a log file will also be output to
+For almost all sub-modules, a log file will also be written to summarize user options provided, track performance, and report errors.